microsoft/qsharp/katas/content/multi_qubit_systems/index.md

 ﻿# Multi-Qubit Systems

+@[section]({
+    "id": "multi_qubit_systems_overview",
+    "title": "Overview"
+})

-This tutorial introduces you to multi-qubit systems - their representation in mathematical notation and in Q# code, and the concept of entanglement.
+This kata introduces you to multi-qubit systems - their representation in mathematical notation and in Q# code, and the concept of entanglement.

-If you are not familiar with the [single-qubit systems](../Qubit/Qubit.ipynb), we recommend that you complete that tutorial first.
+If you are not familiar with single-qubit systems, we recommend that you complete the qubit kata first.

-**This tutorial covers the following topics:**
+**This kata covers the following topics:**

 * Vector representation of multi-qubit systems
 * Entangled and separable states
 * Dirac notation

-**What you should know for this workbook**
+**What you should know to start working on this kata**

 1. Basic single-qubit gates.
 2. The concept of tensor product.

-# Multi-Qubit Systems
+@[section]({
+    "id": "multi_qubit_systems_introduction",
+    "title": "Multi-Qubit Systems"
+})

-In the previous tutorial we discussed the concept of a qubit - the basic building block of a quantum computer.
+In a previous kata we discussed the concept of a qubit - the basic building block of a quantum computer.
 A multi-qubit system is a collection of multiple qubits, treated as a single system.

 Let's start by examining a system of two classical bits.
 Each bit can be in two states: $0$ and $1$.
 Therefore, a system of two bits can be in four different states: $00$, $01$, $10$, and $11$.
 Generally, a system of $N$ classical bits can be in any of the $2^N$ states.